gnehzkcaj/Project-2023-JIE/pggapp/README.md

 <img width="2320" alt="General Assembly React Project August 2023 (1)" src="https://github.com/gnehzkcaj/Project-2023-JIE/assets/97222543/71875721-b4dd-4c5f-bffe-12c3b41c89ec">

 ## Installation

-Provide step-by-step instructions on how to install and set up the project.
-Include any dependencies that need to be installed and any configuration required.

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/gnehzkcaj/Project-2023-JIE.git